Garbaz/haskell-parse-stlc/README.md

 ## Usage

-The program in it's current state has to binary interface, but loading the module `STLCmodIsom` into `ghci` exposes the functions for parsing and type checking/inferring.
+The program in it's current state has no binary interface, but loading the module `STLCmodIsom` into `ghci` exposes the functions for parsing and type checking/inferring.
 For example:

 ```hs
 (inferTypeIsom . parseSTLCFail) "\\x:a.x"
 ```

-will parse and type-infer the expression `\x:a.x` (i.e. an identity function).
+will parse and type-infer the expression `\x:a.x` (i.e. a polymorphic identity function).

 Or: